Pere Romeu: Early clubs

 Romeu began his coaching career in the youth sections of his club, CP Sarrià.
 Having offered coaching suggestions while out with injury, and being good with children, the club directors asked him to coach the under-10 (benjamín) youth level.
-He then moved to coach at CE L'Hospitalet, taking on both the under-15 and under-16 sections together.
+He then moved to coach at L'Hospitalet, taking on both the under-15 and under-16 sections together.
 As L'Hospitalet competed at a higher level, its youth ranks were more demanding.
 Romeu travelled around Spain to meet other coaches and learn new methods.

 La Masia

-FC Barcelona coaching staff noticed Romeu at L'Hospitalet and were impressed with his vision of the game.
+Barcelona coaching staff noticed Romeu at L'Hospitalet and were impressed with his vision of the game.
 In 2017, he joined Barcelona's La Masia, initially working with the benjamín squad.
 After a season, his dedication saw him named the assistant to Sergi Milà in coaching the 2004 generation – including Gavi, Ángel Alarcón, Ilias Akhomach and Aleix Garrido – in their successive sections for the next two years.

 Viitorul Constanța

-Romeu stepped up to coaching senior football in 2020, as an assistant to Rubén de la Barrera at FC Viitorul Constanța in Romania, after Gheorghe Hagi left the head coach position – between Hagi and president Gheorghe Popescu, the team had Barcelona connections, and was committed to developing young players, which Romeu found rewarding.
+Romeu stepped up to coaching senior football in 2020, as an assistant to Rubén de la Barrera at Romanian top-flight club Viitorul Constanța, after Gheorghe Hagi left the head coach position – between Hagi and president Gheorghe Popescu, the team had Barcelona connections, and was committed to developing young players, which Romeu found rewarding.

-During the 2020–21 season, Romeu was assistant for 12 games before Viitorul (in the top division) sacked its entire coaching staff in November 2020 and merged with the other Constanța team, second-division FC Farul Constanța.
+During the 2020–21 season, Romeu was assistant for 12 games before Viitorul sacked its entire coaching staff in November 2020 and merged with the other Constanța team, second-division FC Farul Constanța.
 The new entity continued playing at Viitorul's stadium but the rest of Viitorul was effectively replaced by Farul, with Hagi becoming owner and coach.

 Barcelona Femení

-He returned to Barcelona when Jonatan Giráldez became head coach of FC Barcelona Femení in 2021, as one of Giráldez' assistants along with Rafel Navarro.
+He returned to Barcelona when Jonatan Giráldez became head coach of Barcelona Femení in 2021, as one of Giráldez' assistants along with Rafel Navarro.
 Romeu worked in analytics and game preparations, with the club considering him important to the dominance they experienced under Giráldez, winning ten of the twelve available trophies.

 As assistants, Romeu and Navarro were considered equal, and were both considered to take over as head coach when Giráldez left the club in 2024.
 Romeu, noted for a strength in analytics and his strong relationships with players, was selected; he was reported to have been internally chosen in February 2024, and took over after the conclusion of the perfect 2023–24 season in June.
 Romeu's appointment was the third successive time Barcelona Femení promoted one of their assistants to be head coach (following Lluís Cortés and Giráldez); the team's success since beginning this pattern in 2019 prompted faith in continuity.